-Some background: I was lucky enough, while living in Denver, to have found (and attended) the Music Train’s music classes for kids.
-R and I had tried out several other music classes (Music Together, etc), but had never found ones that we loved.
-R, for example, draws a line at “shaking his sillies out” (even at age 2) and I could only handle so many renditions of “wheels on the bus” before wanting to throw myself under the bus.
+I was lucky enough, while living in Denver, to have found (and attended) The Music Train’s music classes for kids.
+Raines and I had tried out several other music classes (Music Together, etc), but had never found ones that we loved.
+Raines, for example, draws a line at “shaking his sillies out” (even at age 2) and I could only handle so many renditions of “wheels on the bus” before wanting to throw myself under said bus.

 From the first class, we both knew we had found something special.
-Anya brings a certain magic to all of her classes: each class starts with two loud blasts of a train whistle, then BAM!!
-Hold on, baby, it’s a wild ride.
-She and her guitar bring an energy (and, honestly, a cool factor) to music classes that is simply unparalleled in the world of kid’s music classes.
-Each of her music sessions are themed (we’re talking serious music genres like rock, jazz ‘n blues, latin, irish folk, etc.) and she uses a mix of regular adult songs that also appeal to kids (thank you for that, Anya)…as well as kid’s classics, re-done.
+Anya and her guitar bring an energy (and, honestly, a cool factor) to music classes that is simply unparalleled in the world of kid’s music classes.
+Each of her music sessions are themed (we’re talking serious music genres: rock, jazz ‘n blues, latin, irish folk, etc.) and she uses a mix of regular adult songs that also appeal to kids (thank you for that, Anya)…as well as kid’s classics, re-done.
 I no longer daydream about playing in traffic when listening to her rendition of Wheels On the Bus done to a rock beat and (I think?) electric guitar.

-If it’s not clear by now, I have a total crush on Anya Jane.
-The chick rocks.
-And is amazing with kids, and music.
 Soooo….you can imagine my excitement when Anya agreed to write up something for us music-loving, rock-star wannabe mamas….THE primer on introducing your kiddos to music.
 Not only does she identify which instruments are best for each age…but she gives tips on how to introduce each one, and how to keep the whole family jammin’.
+Here are her tips…

 Whatever, right?
 You only sing when the car windows are securely sealed, or in the shower when the neighbors have split town.
 Fear not, your child will judge not (at least until they hit 4th grade).